 If you only packed for a sunny pool-side getaway or just aren’t sure what to do in Cozumel when the sun isn’t cooperating, you’ll find some fun ideas among these rainy day suggestions.

-Shop Locally (For a Rain Poncho)
+1. Do Some Practical Cozumel Shopping (For a Rain Poncho)

 First off, if you’re consulting the forecast in this area of the Caribbean, don’t worry if you see rain showing each day.
 Like many tropical climates, there’s often a chance of rain Cozumel.